bitst0rm-pub/Formatter/README.md

     // Plugins settings
     "formatters": {
-        "example_name": {
+        "example_name_id": {
             // Disable and remove plugin from being shown in the menu; [type: bool]
             // Any changes will need a restart to get applied.
             "disable": false,

-            // Auto formatting whenever the current raw file is being saved; [type: bool]
+            // Auto formatting whenever the current file/view is being saved; [type: bool]
+            // Means: Newly formatted codes will be finally saved within time frame starting
+            // from the 2. press on "format_on_save".
             // This option should be used for plugins with unique syntaxes.
             // For plugins with the same syntaxes then the first plugin will be processed.
-            // Disable the others in favor of desired plugins to avoid conflicts.
+            // Remove the identical syntaxes from one of both plugins to avoid conflicts.
+            // For example:
+            // Plugin A (enabled): syntaxes ["css", "js"]
+            // Plugin B (enabled): syntaxes ["html", "css"]
+            // In the case you want to use Plugin B with "css", then you should remove the "css"
+            // from plugin A, because plugin A will run first in range of this/yours setting file.
             "format_on_save": false,

             // Create a new file containing formatted codes [type: string]